vinayakvadoothker/Rentora/README.md

-# myhomes
+# renter.com
-A Repo for A Website and App - MyHomes
+A Repo for A Website and App - Renter.com